Intelligent Reflecting Surface-aided URLLC in a Factory Automation Scenario: Simulation Results

 \section{Simulation Results}

 In this section, numerical results are provided to verify the accuracy of our derived results.
-For illustration purposes, the simulation parameters are set as follows: $\sigma=\alpha=\beta= 1$ and $M=200$.
-For the case of ADR, $\varepsilon$ is set to $\varepsilon=10^{-8}$, while for the case of ADEP, the number of bits is set to $D=100$.
-Two scenarios are considered: when CSI is available or not available at the BS.
+For illustration purposes, the simulation parameters are set as follows: $\alpha=\beta= 1$ and $M=200$.
+For the case of ADR, $\varepsilon$ is set to $\varepsilon=10^{-6}$, while for the case of ADEP, the number of bits is set to $D=100$.
 The other parameters are specified in each simulation figure.
 The curve labelled as `Simulation' is obtained by averaging over 10000 randomly and uniformly generating channels.